By using this site, you agree to the Privacy Policy and Terms of Use.

 Integrated support combines mental health services with routine healthcare, social services, and community programs.
 This approach addresses the multiple factors affecting caregiver wellbeing rather than treating mental health in isolation.

 As healthcare systems worldwide grapple with increasing recognition of mental health’s importance, this commentary serves as a crucial call to action for policymakers and healthcare leaders.
-The evidence is clear that supporting caregiver mental health is not just a matter of individual wellbeing, but a fundamental requirement for healthy families and societies.
-The question now is whether health systems will rise to meet this challenge with the integrated, evidence-based approaches that research shows are needed.
+The evidence presented shows that supporting caregiver mental health is not just a matter of individual wellbeing, but a fundamental requirement for healthy families and societies.

 Source: Integrating support for caregiver mental health into health and social systems